GRAINS-Wheat, soybeans soar to nine-year peaks on Russia-Ukraine crisis

 All winter wheat and soyoil contracts and most corn, soybean and spring wheat contracts posted life-of-contract highs in the session.

-(Additional reporting by Naveen Thukral in Singapore and Sybille de La Hamaide in Paris; Editing by Elaine Hardcastle and Alexander Smith)
+(Additional reporting by Naveen Thukral in Singapore and Sybille de La Hamaide in Paris; Editing by Elaine Hardcastle, Alexander Smith and Diane Craft)

 ((naveen.thukral@thomsonreuters.com; +65-6870-3829; Reuters Messaging: naveen.thukral.thomsonreuters.com@reuters.net))